UN-EOSG-Analytics/un-morning-briefings/DATABASE_SETUP.md

 # Database Setup Guide

-This application now uses PostgreSQL for data persistence instead of localStorage.
+This application uses PostgreSQL with the `pg` client for data persistence.

 ## Prerequisites